EMPLOYMENT PATHWAYS PROJECT

-DLPA is extremely proud of this exciting new initiative where we are looking at a different but rewarding way to address diversity based recruitment.
+DLPA is extremely proud of this initiative where we are looking at a different but rewarding way to address diversity based recruitment.
 There are many women who are qualified, but are not in a position to enter the workforce because they are particularly vulnerable, as a result of having been through a crisis, be it as a refugee, a background in trauma (such as domestic violence), low socio-economic background or challenges surrounding education.

 Diversity based recruitment often fails for three key reasons: